How To Deprogram Your Own Mind

 Is she judging people on the basis of superficial things like style or expense of clothes, or available money?

-Or taste in music, or willingness to conform to the group (clique), or willingness to follow the leader?
+Or taste in music, or willingness to conform to the group (clique), or membership in the "right" church,

 Or physical attractiveness, or athletic skills?